Home Holiday Activities Free Vancouver and Lower Mainland Events in July 2026

 Other Inexpensive Things to Do

-• Harrison Festival of the Arts – live music and artisan vendors at Harrison Hot Springs.
+• Harrison Festival of the Arts – live music and other performances at Harrison Hot Springs.
 The entertainment is free but donations are appreciated.

 • Kitsilano Showboat – free live music and entertainment happens at Kitsilano Beach on the Showboat stage.